TheDomcio/WonderfulPolishLanguage/README.md

 - [The Language Sloth (Studying languages - Polish and #polski-chat)](https://discord.gg/languages)
 - [Languages of Poland Discord Server](https://discord.gg/ADUAQNZ)
 - [The Language Café (Slavic Channels category and #polish)]( https://discord.gg/AG4NMKJ)

+## My nice tips

+- In Polish, there is such a thing that some sentences can be shortened.
+For example, instead of saying: "Jesteś mądry" (You are smart), you can tell: "Mądryś" (Yes, -**ś** from jeste**ś**) or "Jesteś odważny" (You are brave) - "Odważnyś" or "Jesteś miły" (You are nice) - "Miłyś".
+If you want to become a knight, it may come in handy to you, because it sounds a bit archaic, but I always remember that it's a cool thing, so I created this category to share such cool things with you.

 ## Others (Inne)